-The remuneration (including salary, bonuses, contribution to Central Provident Fund ("CPF"), allowances and benefits-in-kind) of each of the Executive Directors and key management personnel are linked to the financial performance of the Group and the individual's performance so as to promote the long-term sustainability of the Group.
+The remuneration (including salary, bonuses, contribution to Central Provident Fund ("CPF"), allowances and benefits-in-kind) of each of the Executive Directors and key management personnel is linked to the financial performance of the Group and the individual's performance so as to promote long-term sustainability of the Group.

-The salary, annual variable performance bonus and variable year-end bonus shall be subject to annual review by the RC and to be approved by the Board.
+The short-term incentive scheme includes salary, variable performance bonus and variable year-end bonus shall be subject to annual review by the RC and to be approved by the Board.
+The long-term incentive scheme would be the Wong Fong Performance Share Plan.
 If the Executive Director is a member of the RC and/or the Board, he shall not participate in the deliberation or vote on any matter in which he is interested.